laur89/i3expo/README.md

 ```

 Note the script depends on pre-compiled `i3expo/prtscn.so` for screen-grabbing.
 If
-it doesn't work you may want to compile `prtscn.c` yourself following the instruction
+it doesn't work you may need to compile `prtscn.c` yourself following the instruction
 in the file header.
+In that case add `screenshot_lib_path` config item, pointing
+to the compiled prtscn executable.

 ## Limitations